simeononsecurity/simeononsecurity.ch/content/articles/leveraging-cloud-security-posture-management-(cspm)-for-your-business/index.en.md

 * Real-time monitoring and alerts for immediate visibility into security events
 * Continuous compliance monitoring to ensure adherence to industry regulations and standards
-* Integration with existing security tools and workflows for seamless security management
+* Integration with existing security tools and workflows for smooth security management

 By using these features, businesses can effectively monitor and manage their cloud security, reducing the risk of data breaches and unauthorized access.